 Air infiltration.
 A side effect of duct air leakage is that there can be a significant infiltration of outside air due to pressure imbalances.
 In other words, every litre of air that leaks out of ducting into the roof space needs to be balanced by a litre of unconditioned air drawn into the conditioned part of the house – usually through cracks and vents (discussed also here)

 Air quality.
-Ducted systems generally include a fresh air inlet in the air flow which is good for air quality.
+Ducted systems sometimes include a fresh air inlet in the air flow which is good for air quality.
 However ducts can also harbour dust and micro-organisms.
 Such ducts, when dirty, can be difficult to clean and lessen indoor air quality;

 Lack of advanced control.
 Ducted systems typically lack the advanced in-room control features now common on split systems.
 Advanced control includes, for example, the ability to use occupancy sensors to avoid heating/cooling unoccupied rooms.